nfqsolutions/tweemanager/README.md

 # NFQ solutions' tweemanager

 Opensource solution to track and analize tweets easely.
 This project is at alpha stage and includes other python packages.
 Check requirements.txt for dependecies control.
+You should add also

 To use the package just clone the repo: